Phoenix 2: Development

 The player's ship fighting enemies.

 Phoenix 2 has featured several post-release updates.
 In 2017 it was used by Apple Inc in retail stores to demonstrate 120fps capabilities of the iPad Pro when it introduced the 120 Hz screen technology ProMotion.
 In 2020 Phoenix 2 used Apple's App Clip to create a playable introduction without having to install the game.
-This experience was much like a game demo from the past and Phoenix 2’s use of the feature is used by Apple as an example in its Developer videos.
+This experience was much like a game demo from the past and Phoenix 2s use of the feature is used by Apple as an example in its Developer videos.

 Phoenix 2 was released on the Google Play Store on December 30, 2023.
+After a period of Early Access, Phoenix 2 has been released on Steam (service) with support for Windows and Steam Deck.

 Reception

 Phoenix 2 launched with positive reviews and was featured as Game Of The Day on the Apple App Store.
-PocketGamer notes that it's an improvement over its predecessor but criticises the difficulty of the game, concluding that it "could have done with being a touch more forgiving when you’re in the thick of it.".
+PocketGamer notes that it's an improvement over its predecessor but criticises the difficulty of the game, concluding that it "could have done with being a touch more forgiving when you're in the thick of it.".
 TouchArcade gave it a positive review, summarising “I can see a few key aspects where Phoenix 2 could really improve in order to be a better experience, or at least are shortcomings that are tough to adjust.
 But regardless, the core concept behind Phoenix 2 is great, and it does a great job at being a game worthy of playing daily.”.
-A review from 2017 by Edamame on the other hand is positive about the challenging gameplay but also writes "Much as we love this game, there is one aspect we definitely don’t love.
-The UI (User Interface) isn’t exactly great.".
+A review from 2017 by Edamame on the other hand is positive about the challenging gameplay but also writes "Much as we love this game, there is one aspect we definitely don't love.
+The UI (User Interface) isn't exactly great.".
 A review from 2020 by Superjump praises the gameplay and the freemium approach, its conclusion mentions "The variety of ships and levels keeps Phoenix 2 engaging and interesting."